MUKULPALIWAL13/MUKULPALIWAL13/README.md

 * **LinkedIn:** [Connect with Mukul Paliwal on LinkedIn](https://www.linkedin.com/in/mukul-paliwal-2b2923315/)
 * **Email:** mukulpaliwal2023@gmail.com

 > **Fun Fact:** I once spent an agonizing number of hours debugging a bare-metal Raspberry Pi printf() function that kept mysteriously truncating output, only processing 4 characters at a time.
-The culprit?
-An unbuffered UART TX FIFO control register that I didn't poll correctly before sending successive bytes.
-Hardware always wins the first round.